 Founded in 1991, this theatre offers a wide range of entertaining and lively performances, such as ballets, orchestra, comedy, plays, musical concerts, magic shows, musicals, and plenty more.

-Some of the renowned artists who have graced the stage here include Debbie Reynolds, Willie Nelson, Henry Mancini, Penn & Teller, Billy Ray Cyrus, Natalie Cole.
+Some renowned artists who have graced the stage here include Debbie Reynolds, Willie Nelson, Henry Mancini, Penn & Teller, Billy Ray Cyrus, Natalie Cole.

-It is affiliated to the Museum of Art and History and is one of the oldest buildings of this region.
+It is affiliated with the Museum of Art and History and is one of the oldest buildings of this region.

 Drive on the Civic Musical Road